Effective date: 12/4/17

 - Was determined accurate or complete by the Agency.

 Right to an Accounting of Disclosures.
 You have the right to request an “accounting of disclosures.”
 This is a list of the disclosures we made of health information about you which were required by law and/or were not authorized by you.
+The list of disclosures will not include disclosures made for the purposes of treatment, payment for treatment services or health care operations related to the treatment services.

 To request this list or accounting of disclosures, you must submit your request in writing to The Program Director, Designee, or Records Department.
-Your request must state a time period which may not be longer than six years.
+Your request must state a time period, which may not be longer than six years.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 We are not required to agree to your request unless your request is to limit disclosures to a health plan for the purpose of carrying out payment or health care operations that are not otherwise required by law and you or someone on your behalf other than your health plan has paid for those services in full at the time the health services are provided.
 However, if we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.